ymatsunaga/mdtoolbox-doc/pmf.rst

   phi = calcdihedral(trj, index_phi);
   psi = calcdihedral(trj, index_psi);

-  %% convert the unit from radian to dgree phi = phi.*180./pi;
+  %% convert the unit from radian to degree phi = phi.*180./pi;
   psi = psi.*180./pi;

 Next, we estimate the probability density function (PDF) in the 2-dimentional dihedral space from the scattered data (``phi`` and ``psi``).
 This can be done by using the (bivariate) kernel density estimation (``kde2d.m``), and the PMF is defined as minus log of the PDF:
 ::